teeparham/gemdiff/README.md

 ### `gemdiff update [gem]`

-Use `update` to update a gem in your bundle and commit the change with git.
+Update a gem in your bundle and commit the change with git.
+A compare URL showing the difference between the versions will be part of the commit message.
 You will be shown a preview of the `git diff` and you may choose to commit or reset the change.

 ```sh